 When is my utility bill due?

-Utility bills are due before noon on the last business day of the month.
+Utility bills are due by midnight on the last business day of the month.

 How can I pay my utility bill?

-Payments can be made by cash, check or money order.
-Automatic payments drafted from your checking or savings account are now available.
-There is a drop box for utility payments on the northwest side of Town Hall in the parking lot.
-Visa, MasterCard, and Discover Card are welcomed at Town Hall.
+Payments can be made by cash, check, money order or credit card.
+There is a drop box for utility payments on the southside entrance of Town Hall.
+We accept Visa, MasterCard, and Discover Card at Town Hall.
 We do not accept payment by phone, regardless of the payment method.

 I am purchasing a property in Carbondale and need to set up service for water and sewer.
 Who should I contact?